KevFan/gym2-node-summer-project/README.md

 ### Further Improvements:
 * Unit testing - no unit testing was done.
 Functionality was only tested manually
-* Secure routes/url - trainer/member access can be allowed just from knowing the routes/paths
+* Secure routes/url - Trainer views are not allowed unless it's a trainer account, but member access such as to view classes are allowed from just knowing the paths/routes
 * List enrolled class sessions for members
-* Unset values - have default value
-* Allow batch set weekly sessions
-* Link trainer to classes their teaching and show on dashboard
-* Set upload profile button to unavailable if cloudinary keys are not found
-* Assessment Booking should only list time available for trainer or checks whether the trainer is free at the time selected and display time available message
+* Display message for if trainer is unavailable at time selected in bookings/classes
-* Enroll/Un-enroll all sessions should only be displayed if there's available class sessions
+* Enroll/Un-enroll all sessions should only be displayed if there's available class sessions or only display future sessions for members
-* Class sessions should list enrolled members for trainers
-* Workout Routine Exercises should include more fields such as duration, type for cardio exercises
-* Link each booking to an assessment and set status to completed after making an assessment
+* Link each booking to an assessment and set status to automatically completed after making an assessment
 * Allow member/trainer to have option to list goals etc by date most recent or oldest

 ### List of Software + Technologies Used
 + [Node.js](https://nodejs.org/en/)
 + [Express](https://expressjs.com/) - Node.js Web Framework
 + [Glitch](https://glitch.com/) - Deployment platform
-+ [Lowdb](https://github.com/typicode/lowdb) - JSon database for persistence
++ [Lowdb](https://github.com/typicode/lowdb) - small local JSON database powered by lodash
 + [WebStorm](https://www.jetbrains.com/webstorm/) - JavaScript IDE
 + [Semantic-UI-Calendar](https://github.com/mdehoog/Semantic-UI-Calendar) - Calendar module for Semantic UI
 + [Moment.js](https://momentjs.com/) - Date/Time manipulation